What we do, how it works, and why it matters.

 We can't share what we don't have.
 No accounts, no stored addresses, no message logs.
 Your browser talks to our server to get rep data — that's it.

 Yes.
-Contacting your representatives is a constitutional right.
+Contacting your representatives is a protected right.
 Advocating for state policy changes is protected speech.
 Nothing we help you do is illegal.

 Yes.
 The anti-commandeering doctrine is settled Supreme Court law.
+New York v.
+United States (1992) established that Congress cannot compel states to enact or administer a federal program.
 Printz v.
-United States (1997) established that the federal government cannot compel states to enforce federal law.
+United States (1997) extended that to state law-enforcement officers.
 Murphy v.
-NCAA (2018) reaffirmed this principle.
+NCAA (2018) reaffirmed the principle.

 States can't directly regulate federal officers or block lawful federal operations.
 But they absolutely can control their own resources: who accesses state databases, what state employees help with, which facilities are available for federal use.
 That's the distinction.

 Absolutely.
-We're happy to provide research, model language, or connect you with other states working on similar policies.
+Reach out through our contact form — we're happy to provide research, model language, or connect you with other states working on similar policies.